1. Resource Library

 • Average Collection Period = 365 Days / Accounts Receivable Turnover Ratio

-Alternatively, you can calculate your average collection period by dividing your average accounts receivable balance by your total net credit sales and multiplying the quotient by the number of days in the period.
+Alternatively, you can calculate average collection period by dividing your average accounts receivable balance by your total net credit sales and multiplying the quotient by the number of days in the period.

 • Average Collection Period = (Average Accounts Receivable / Total Net Credit Sales) ✕ 365